sebastian-uriel-flores/terraform-azure-net-api/README.md

 Welcome!

-This project consists of a ToDo Web API created with the .net 6 framework, that is connected to an Azure SQL Database and deployed to an Azure Web App using Terraform.
+This project consists of a ToDo Web API created with the .NET 6 framework, that is connected to an Azure SQL Database and deployed to an Azure Web App using Terraform.
-Every time you push some changes to the __main__ branch, a GitHub Action does the next jobs:
+Every time you push some changes to the __main__ branch, a GitHub Actions Workflow does the next jobs:

 1. It updates the Azure infrastructure using Terraform.
 2. Next, it compiles the API and deploys it to the created Azure Web App.